Ellen Dolan (character): Skills and personality

 Although Ellen is typically pictured as the helpless female victim, she maintains many talents as would be found in the daughter of a career policeman.
 She is well trained in jujitsu and can knock out a full-grown man with her patented right hook.
 She is also a crack markswoman, although she rarely carries a gun.
 Her skill with tactics and research have aided both her father and the Spirit on many occasions.
 She likewise has a natural political acumen which eventually leads to her becoming mayor of Central City.
 While she shows a good streetwise sense, she has the tradition of carrying her emotions to extreme limits.
 Devoted to the Spirit, she will turn her head to another handsome face if her hero shows distance.
 Her frailties include an inclination to gossip and breaking into tears when she feels she's "lost" a confrontation, romantic or otherwise.

 In other media

 Sarah Paulson as Ellen Dolan in The Spirit (2008).

+Ellen appears in the 1987 Spirit TV film, played by Nana Visitor.

 The feature film The Spirit, written and directed by comic book writer/artist Frank Miller, was released by Lionsgate on December 25, 2008.

 Sarah Paulson is cast as Dr. Ellen Dolan, a top surgeon and the Police Commissioner's daughter.
 She is the only girl around tough enough to keep The Spirit healthy and alive.
 The romantic undercurrent between Ellen and the Spirit is strong in the movie, but frequently tested due to the adoration that many women feel for the Spirit.
 In the film, Ellen was romantically involved with Denny Colt prior to his death, and still believes that he is deceased.